 It is a common experience of beginner students that their self-confidence improves as a result of Aikido classes.

 The physical movements and exercise routines that form the building blocks of Aikido are an excellent way to improve motor skills, posture, and balance.

 Aikido lessons include breathing and relaxation exercises that are a great way to calm the mind.
-This is because Aikido techniques only work properly if the body is relaxed and the mind is calm.
+This is because Aikido techniques only work properly if the body is relaxed.

-Dealing with the incoming energy from another person, whilst maintaining a relaxed state of mind, improves composure under pressure and the ability to deal with stress in real life situations.
+Dealing with incoming energy, whilst maintaining a relaxed state of mind, improves composure under pressure and the ability to deal with stress in real life situations.